pulse99r/landingPage/README.md

 the elements as the page is manipulated bia mouse clicks or scrolling.

 ## Features
-* Dynamically build navigation menu with JS
+* Dynamically build navigation menu with JS adding or removing a section in the HTML will cause the menu to automatically adjust.
 * On click, dynamically update navigation menu items to indicate which item was clicked
 * On click, dynamically scroll to selected section of page
 * Dynamically set an "active state" flag for the section currently in the viewport
+* A floating button that links back to the top of the page appears near the bottom right of the page after clicking or scrolling past the end of the first section, and remains visible until a return to the first section.

 ## Favorite